Who am I?

 Usually you'll want to send your CSR to a trusted third party like https://www.thesslstore.com

 to get it signed by their root certificate authority.
-You can also self sign your certificate using an OpenSSL command like:
+You can also self-sign your certificate using the command provided after you create a CSR in the "Self-Sign OpenSSL Command (Linux)" section.

 Something went wrong.
 What should I do?